Trekking in the Colombian Andes

 Accommodation: Hotel Salento Real (private room with bathroom)

-Hike: 10 km
+Hike: 10 km (+- 5 hours)

 Elevation: start 3,450 m / max 3,450 m / end 2,400 mDay 9: Salento - La Carbonera - Salento

-We meet in the morning at 7.30 a.m. in Salento to drive with the typical Jeep Willys along the old road that connects Salento with Ibagué and Bogotá to the wax palm forest La Carbonera - still a very well kept secret.
+We meet in the morning at 7.30 a.m. in Salento to drive with the typical Jeep Willys along the old road that connects Salento with Ibagué and Bogotá to the wax palm forest La Carbonera - still a very well-kept secret.
 This is a gravel road used by mountain bikers and farmers in the area.
-The route offers one of the most beautiful views of the Cordillera Central and the Nevados National Park.
+The route offers one of the most beautiful views of Cordillera Central and the Nevados National Park.

-The highest point of today's tour is at 3,340m and of course we will make several stops along the way to enjoy the beautiful views.
+The highest point of today's tour is at 3,340m and of course, we will make several stops along the way to enjoy the beautiful views.
 After about 2 hours we reach the breathtaking wax palm forests of La Carbonera and take a short hike.
 In a typical Finca we enjoy a local snack and a small picnic in the middle of these beautiful landscapes.

 We will then hike the whole way back to Salento through these breathtaking landscapes and listen to the myths & stories of your guide.